-Our law firm, which has extensive experience in business litigation, will zealously advocate for you in court, arbitration or mediation as necessary, should you have a dispute with a former co-owner of the business or any third party.
+Our health law firm will zealously advocate for you in court, arbitration or mediation, as necessary, should you have a dispute with a former co-owner of the business or any third party.

-If we are concluding our healthcare business, why do I need a lawyer?
+If concluding a healthcare business, why do I need a lawyer?

-Unfortunately, dissolution of a business co-owned by partners is rarely done without a hitch even if the dissolution is amicable.
+Unfortunately, dissolution of a healthcare business is rarely done without a hitch.
 Unwinding partnership affairs and financial ties are typically much more involved endeavors than starting the business – especially for medical practices and other healthcare businesses, which have very unique risks associated with patients.
-The legal issues associated with regulatory compliance will survive, and in some ways be enhanced by, dissolution of a medical practice or business, particularly with patient care issues and safekeeping of medical records.
+The legal issues associated with regulatory compliance may survive dissolution of a medical practice or venture, particularly with patient care issues and safekeeping of medical records.
 Walking away and locking the door will not end all legal and regulatory obligations and attending business risks.

 Underscoring this reality, the Georgia Secretary of State's office recommends that owners of dissolving corporate entities should "obtain professional legal, tax and/or business advice to assure the filer's goals and intentions are met, that requirements of the law are satisfied and that the shareholders, officers and directors are protected even after the dissolution."